ashutosh-here/InHandMedi/README.md

 # InHandMedi :ticket: :convenience_store::dark_sunglasses:

-A digital solution  to order medicines from local vendors to avoid delay in medical dispensing .
+A digital solution to order medications from nearby suppliers without delays in medical dispense.

 ## Tools & Technologies used :performing_arts: